 - The ball had a circumference of 734 inches and weighed 318 ounces.

 Following that, 41 yards of white Australian wool yarn were added, bringing the total circumference to 814 inches and 378 ounces.
 Strangely enough, tanned horsehide application became the standard.
 It weighed a third of an ounce and measured 5/100 inch thick.

 World War II Era

 World War II was a dreadful time for people all across the world, and baseball players were no exception.
 During the war, a large number of notable players were inducted into the army.
 In addition to the players’ lives, the game and its ball were also endangered.
 In the course of the conflict, rubber was a crucial material for a variety of purposes.
 It was utilized in the production of weaponry and other manufacturing operations.
-So a baseball ball had to use different materials in the making process.
+As a result, new materials have to be used in the construction of a baseball ball.

 While the war was going on, baseball was undergoing constant transformations.